Articles in this section

 During the registration process:

-The User will need to insert his personal details, including ID document data, personal email address and mobile number.
+The User will be asked to insert his personal details, including ID document data, personal email address and mobile number.

 During the video identification process: